Botanical name

 Notes

-Consumption of garlic and garlic preparations leads to changes in body odor and breath.
+Consumption of garlic and garlic preparations can cause changes in body and breath odor.

 There is no evidence of risks during pregnancy and lactation.
-However, garlic substances pass into breast milk.
-In children and adolescents, the clinical symptoms of arteriosclerosis are not relevant.
+Garlic substances are excreted into breast milk.
+Arteriosclerosis is not a relevant indication in children and adolescents.

 Side effects